Rich fudge brownies swirled with creamy and rich cheesecake.

 Below is just a little breakdown with pictures on how to make the brownies, full recipe with instructions are at the bottom of this blog post!

-brownie cheesecake bars q&a
+cheesecake brownies recipe q&a

-how to store these brownies
+How to store these cheesecake brownies

 Because these brownies have a cheesecake filling on them, you’re going to need to store them in the fridge.
 Store them in an airtight container in the fridge, and they’ll be good for up to 1 week.